bnjmnrsh/CloudflareWorker-middleman-API/readme.md

 Cloudflare's global network of servers minimises network latency by ensuring that your requests are served from a Worker node nearest to your users.
 Further, any subsequent 3rd party API fetch calls that your middleman makes, use Cloudfare's best-in-class global network, resulting in flaming hot tacos for response times. 🌮🌮

-Anecdotal experience based on my flaky broadband in rural Scotland, and a shoddy 3G network connection prove that a middleman API using this approach greatly improved the responsiveness of my apps when collating two or more asynchronous fetch requests.
-Also, I can now run faster and can learn a new language in a day - your millage may vary. 🏃🏼‍♂️
+Anecdotal experience based on my flaky broadband in rural Scotland, and even shoddier 3G network prove that a middleman API using this approach greatly improved the responsiveness of my apps when collating two or more asynchronous fetch requests.
+Also, I can now run faster, and can learn a new language in a day - your millage may vary. 🏃🏼‍♂️

 ## What's included?